 Facilities vary greatly - from good to barely non-existent.
 Some schools have links or sponsors from overseas who provide equipment and maybe send visitors to provide occasional training.
 Many others have as many as 50 to a class, with only one member of staff and when he or she is absent, they just have to double up with another class as there is no supply teaching facility available.
 There is little or nothing in the way of equipment apart from pencils and chalk, most of the learning is by rote and some classroom walls are completely bare.
 Nursery teachers who have completed the only ECD course at Gambia College still early less than those holding primary teaching certificates.
 A meaningful and accredited ECD programme will mean higher rates of pay and in turn attract the best teachers.

 There are no educational equipment suppliers, early learning centres or large toy shops in The Gambia.
 Basic items like sugar paper and paper fasteners (attaches-parisiennes) are impossible to find.
 Children have so little opportunity for learning through play.

 Pre-schools are not government funded and school fees are 100 Dalasi (about £2.80) per term per child in most village schools - so there is precious little to spend on equipment.
 Where there are resources there is often little knowledge as to how to use them creatively.

 This is the background against which Lisong has set up her Early Childhood Development Centre.
 Futures Training Foundation was founded by Lisong to provide certificate training workshops.
-The Foundation also includes a model school, Mary's Little Lambs, which provides high quality pre-school and lower basic (primary) education, currently for children aged 2 to 9 but with plans to take children up to age 13 by 2021.
+The Foundation also includes a model school, Mary's Little Lambs, which provides high quality pre-school and lower basic (primary) education for children aged 2 to 10.

 This is an opportunity for volunteers to be involved in the creation of meaningful pre school education for the children of The Gambia.